quanted/VarroaPy/README.md

 #### Quick Start guide:

 1. **Requirements:**
     * You must have **VarroaPop version 3.2.8.16** installed locally.
 To download VarroaPop from the USDA ARS, try [this link](https://www.ars.usda.gov/research/software/download/?softwareid=75), or contact crystalriverconsulting@gmail.com.
-Or you can use the installer found in this repo at VarroaPy/VarroaPop/VarroaPopSetup.msi
     * You must also have the **pandas** package installed in python.